gorowara/CIS440-Gorowara-Project/README.md

 Through this tutorial, I created a simple 2D mobile game.
 The goal of the game is to protect a planet from invading enemies.
 To destroy the enemies, you had to click/touch them before they reached the planet.
 Everytime the user successfully destroy a enemy, the user gets 5 points.
 The game keeps going until the planet gets hit 5 times.

 For this project, I started with a framework called Corona SDK.
 What I really liked about Corona SDK was that it had a simulator where you can try out your game to see how it looks on a device (Iphone, Ipad, Galaxy, etc.).
 I used a code editor called Outlaw IDE to import files and write the program language called Lua.

+In this repo, you will find the Lua code I programmed while following the tutorial.
+The images and audio files that are implemented into the game.
+I also took screenshots of my progress throughtout my lessons to show how I went from a blank file to implemented pieces of code to create the full game.